 As we closely observe what Google is doing, we know that in the past few years it has been forcing websites to avoid certain SEO tactics often referred to as black-hat SEO.
-This includes things like poor content, key word stuffing, spammy link, and low quality links.
-In other words, Google demands that brands create an authentically positive experience for users who are trying to find great content and great brands.
+This includes things like poor content, keyword stuffing, spammy links, and low-quality links.
+In other words, Google demands that brands create an authentically positive experience for users who are trying to find great content and great ecommerce brands.

 Keeping Up With Google

 That’s a tall order considering Google releases 500-600 algorithm updates per year which span a variety of technical and non-technical elements.
-As of today, we know that Google is forcing businesses to create great content and user experiences by delivering mobile-friendly websites that people find friendly and valuable.
-They employ smart people and use advanced technology to determine if your website is really valuable, if people are liking and sharing your content on social media and they use a host of other signals to determine how it will rank your site.
+As of today, we know that Google is essentially forcing ecommerce businesses to create great content and user experiences by delivering mobile-first websites chock-full of information that people find friendly and valuable.
+They employ smart people and use advanced technology to determine if your website is really valuable if people are liking and sharing your content on social media and they use a host of other signals to determine how it will rank your site.

 Creating and executing your ecommerce website and SEO strategy should be taken seriously and should be led by an expert with an understanding of consumer behavior when it comes to search, knowledge around website design and development, and most importantly, an up-to-date understanding of Google rules and best practices.
 If you are ready to strengthen your digital presence and attract more customers, we would love to talk to you.
 We offer a free website assessment to help you determine how you comply with Google best practices and where you can improve.